raquamaps/raquamaps/README.md

 ### License

-rAquaMaps is licensed under the AGPL license.
+raquamaps is licensed under the AGPL license.